14.10.2: Second-order Differential Equations

 1Note that there is no "good" or "bad" associated with overdamped, critically damped, and underdamped.
 Any of these conditions could be desired (or not desired) depending on the applications.

-2While this equation be though of as a mechanical or civil engineering equation, a similar equation exists in electrical engineering with capacitors, inductors, and resistors.
+2While this equation can be thought of as a mechanical or civil engineering equation, a similar equation exists in electrical engineering with capacitors, inductors, and resistors.
 See the signals and systems (control systems) section herein.